jboss-dockerfiles/business-central/base/README.md

-JBoss Business-Central Workbench Docker image
+KIE Business-Central Workbench Docker image
 =============================================

-JBoss Business-Central Workbench [Docker](http://docker.io/) image.
+KIE Business-Central Workbench [Docker](http://docker.io/) image.
+From version 7.61.0.Final we changed the location for our docker images from [Docker](http://docker.io/) to [RedHat Quay](https://quay.io)

+The 7.61.0.Final version will have the images at both locations (Docker and Quay).

+From the versions > 7.61.0.Final on the images will only be available on Quay.

 Table of contents
 ------------------